 Anti-lock Brake Systems (ABS) ensure that the wheels don't stop rotating during braking, preventing the car from skidding and offering greater control.
 If your ABS light comes on, visit Boswell's Auto Repair where we will be happy to diagnose and fix the problem.

 Brake fluid will absorb water from the air over time, causing the brake system to become less effective and the fluid to become corrosive, possibly damaging the system.
 It is important to perform a brake fluid flush regularly to ensure that your vehicle is using fresh fluid.
 Talk to the mechanics at Boswell's Auto Repair about when it's time for a brake fluid flush.

 A brake hose is a tube carrying pressurized brake fluid from the master cylinder to the brakes.
 A crushed hose can cause a lagged or slow brake, and a leak in the hose can cause the brake, or the entire brake system, to fail.
 These don't need to be replaced often but should be replaced at the first sign of cracking or wear.

 Brake pad problems can usually be identified by squealing brakes.
 If your brake pads deteriorate completely, you'll hear a grinding metal-on-metal sound when braking, meaning that it's too late and you're ruining your rotors or drums!
 Those with knowledge of auto repair may be able to fix this at home, but you should always see an auto repair professional immediately if you have brake problems.

 The brake caliper houses your brake pads and fits around the rotor like a clamp, pressing the pads against the rotor when you brake.
 A brake caliper problem could cause uneven braking, making your car slide forward when you brake.
-Uneven braking can also cause your vehicle to slide out of control in bad weather conditions, so contact Boswell's Auto & Fleet Service as soon as possible.
+Uneven braking can also cause your vehicle to slide out of control in bad weather conditions, so contact Boswell's Auto Repair as soon as possible.